jaylaellis01/Make-A-Rhyme/README.md

 # Install Guide

 ## Pre-requisites:
-There are no prequistites to installing or downloading this code.
+* There are no prequistites to installing or downloading this code.

 ## Download instructions:
-Clone master branch to computer.\n
+* Clone master branch to computer.
-Upload codebase to approiate server
+* Upload codebase to approiate server

 ## Installation of actual application:
-No further steps are necessary for actual installation beyond dowloading and uploading the code to the client's perferred server.
+* No further steps are necessary for actual installation beyond dowloading and uploading the code to the client's perferred server.

 ## Run instructions:
-Upload to server
+* Upload to server
-Open index.html
+* Open index.html

 ## Troubleshooting:
-If cloning the codebase was not done properly, please delete and try to clone from GitHub again.
+* If cloning the codebase was not done properly, please delete and try to clone from GitHub again.
-There should be no other issues when installing.
+* There should be no other issues when installing.